-- 1) Pay account balance in full by the close of online check-in each semester - 2) Pay balance due in five monthly installments over the course of the Fall and Spring semesters.
+- 1) Pay account balance in full by the close of online check-in each semester - Pay balance due in five monthly installments over the course of the Fall and Spring semesters.
 A \$35 payment plan fee will be charged each semester that a payment plan is utilized.

 Students who do not pay in full by online check-in will be automatically enrolled in the monthly payment plan.
 The first payment is due prior to the student's initial online check-in in August or January.
 Remaining monthly payments are due on the 15th of each month, with the final payment due by December 15th in the fall, and the final day of school in the spring.
-Statements will be uploaded to student portals on the first day of each monthly payments will be charged a \$20 late fee for every month that the payment is late.
+Statements will be uploaded to student portals on the first day of each month with an email reminder sent to the student.
+Late monthly payments will be charged a \$20 late fee for every month that the payment is late.